How to Identify and Get Rid of Rabbits in the Garden

 Anyone who tills the soil regards the rabbit as more than just a cute threat to the carrot patch.
 This long-eared animal possesses a voracious appetite for all kinds of fresh vegetation—woody plants, perennials, annuals, vegetables, and berries.
 In fact, a menu of rabbit favorites is so ridiculously long that it’s easier to list the few plants they don’t enjoy.

-Rabbits also have an extremely high reproductive potential, which is why keeping them around might quickly cause a total garden infestation.
-They can produce up to three litters of six babies each, per year in the north, and up to six litters of three babies each, per year in the south.
+Rabbits also have an extremely high reproductive potential, so keeping them around might quickly cause a total garden infestation.
+They can produce up to three litters of six babies per year in the north and up to six litters of three babies yearly in the south.
 The first litter appears in March in the north, year-round elsewhere.
 The gestation period is 29 days.
-That’s only about eight days more than it takes a chicken egg to hatch!
+That’s only about eight days more than a chicken egg takes to hatch!

 You can check our tips for keeping your plants safe from rabbits, but try to regard rabbits as Beatrix Potter did—part of a peaceful, pastoral landscape.
 Then protect the plants that you and the bunnies really love, and don’t worry about the rest.